s-macke/SAM/README.md

 Adaption To C
 =============

-This program was converted semi-automatic into C by converting each assembler opcode.
+This program (disassembly at http://hitmen.c02.at/html/tools_sam.html) was converted semi-automatic into C by converting each assembler opcode.
 e. g.

 	lda 56		=>	A = mem[56];